 Cosmetics Surprises with Sylvia Orasche

-In this article: episode 1 of Beyond the Lab, in which Sylvia Orasche talks through what genuinely surprised her in the cosmetics industry and what it means for the future of in-store demos.
+In this article: episode 1 of Beyond the Lab, in which Sylvia Orasche walks through the cosmetics industry surprises that shaped her career - and what those surprises mean for the future of in-store demos.

 Sylvia Orasche has worked across formulation, claims and packaging for some of the most recognised brands in cosmetics.
 In the inaugural Beyond the Lab episode she takes the question “what shocked you most?” literally, walking through three observations that have stayed with her and that shape how we think about demo design at USP Solutions.